glurp/dsl-gtk/README.md

 A demo is at ```samples/composant.rb```.

-TODO:
+TO-DO:
 * Canvas and Plot must be converted to Component, soon :)
 * Define ```destroy()```
-* Hook for auto-generate dsl word
+* Hook for auto-generate DSL word
 * Test Stock, Dynvar, threading,
 * Tests, tests, test...